radgrad/radgrad/gitbook/beta-test-results.md

 1. On the ICE Points page, the "100" in the circles was confusing (since the subject's ICE score was over 100 in two categories).
 Recommend showing only the actual ICE value in the circle.
 The explanatory boxes provide enough breakdown.
 Addressed in Issue [100](https://github.com/radgrad/radgrad/issues/100).

-2. Opportunities scroll off top of screen (already addressed by Aljon).
+2. Opportunities scroll off top of screen.
+Addressed by branch [design cleanup](https://github.com/radgrad/radgrad/tree/design-clean-up).

 3. "Recommended opportunities is really useful.
 It's hard to know what's out there unless you watch the emails from Gerald."

 4. Rating widget for reviews should display all five star options without scrolling.
+Addressed in commit [c36b6a0eb7edc7dba937d0619a05fdf3809eaee5](https://github.com/radgrad/radgrad/commit/c36b6a0eb7edc7dba937d0619a05fdf3809eaee5).

 5. In response to telling the subject that you're the kind of student who didn't need RadGrad, the subject responded, "Yes, but I had to put in a lot of extra work to get there.
 This makes it much simpler to see what you have to do."